dnd5e-dice-roller/dnd5e-dice-roller.github.io/README.md

 - **Proficiency Bonus** — Set your PB and it will added automatically to your savings throws and your skills proficiencies
 - **Saving Throws** — roll any save directly; mark proficiency per ability
 - **18 D&D 5e Skills** — grouped by ability, with one-tap rolls; toggle **Proficiency** or **Expertise** per skill (modifier auto-applied)
+- **Spell Slots** — Keep track of your spell slots used if your character uses spells

 ### Custom Rolls 🎲
 - Save named roll combinations (dice + modifier) for quick reuse